-31. Conflicts of interest may arise out of common business objects between our Company and Promoter Group Entities.
+32. Conflicts of interest may arise out of common business objects between our Company, our Subsidiary, our Group Companies and Promoter Group Entities.

 Conflicts may arise in the ordinary course of decision-making by the Promoters or Board of Directors.
-Our Promoters may have interest in our promoter Group entities that undertake business similar to the business as our Company.
-Conflicts of interests may arise in the Promoters' allocating or addressing business opportunities and strategies among our Company and Promoter Group entities in circumstances where our respective interests diverge.
+Our Promoters may have interest in our group companies, our subsidiary and our promoter group entities that undertake business similar to the business as our Company.
+Conflicts of interests may arise in the Promoters' allocating or addressing business opportunities and strategies among our company, group companies, our subsidiary and promoter Group entities in circumstances where our respective interests diverge.
 In cases of conflict, there can be no assurance that our Promoter or Promoter Group will not favour their own interests over those of our Company.
-Our Company or Promoter Group entities has not signed any non-compete agreement with our Company as of date.
+Our Company, Group Companies, our subsidiary or Promoter Group entities has not signed any non-compete agreement with our Company as of date.
 Any such present and future conflicts could have an effect on our business, reputation, financial condition and results of operations.
-For further details, please refer section titled "Our Promoter and Promoter Group" beginning on page 183 of this Draft Red Herring Prospectus.
+For further details, please refer section titled "Our Promoter and Promoter Group" beginning on page 188 of this Prospectus.

-32. Our insurance coverage could prove inadequate to cover our losses.
+33. Our insurance coverage could prove inadequate to cover our losses.
 If we were to incur a serious uninsured loss or a loss that significantly exceed the limits of our insurance policies, it could have a material adverse effect on our business, results of operations and financial condition